MANAGEMENT staff from a local supermarket traded trolleys for trowels at a Mill Hill School for Mitzvah Day.

 Volunteers cleared the garden area, filled and distributed sandbags for the shelter and donated vouchers for the purchase of bulbs to be planted by the students.

-Ann Richards, a teacher at the school, worked on the garden with the volunteers yesterday and said: "They worked like trojans, they worked really hard and completely cleared the area ready for the children to plant.
+Ann Richards, a teacher at the school, worked on the garden with the volunteers yesterday and said: "They worked like trojans, they worked really hard and completely cleared the area ready for the

 "It is a great way of developing community cohesion, these big corporations are willing to donate their manpower and come and help us in projects like this."